 We have taken our Spring Music application and very quickly moved it through the pipeline from development to production, all without having to worry about infrastructure.

-Coder Enterprise transforms your development environment from individually owned workstations to the cloud, allowing you to focus on writing code, not on setting up development environments.
+Coder transforms your development environment from individually owned workstations to the cloud, allowing you to focus on writing code, not on setting up development environments.
 Cloud Foundry simplifies the act of deploying your app by removing the need for you to handle infrastructure-related tasks.
 Together, the two platforms can enable rapid, seamless application development and deployment, maximizing your engineers' velocity.

 Note: Coder Enterprise will add support for Spring Tool Suite 4 beginning with v1.10 (release date 2020-08-20).